snwfdhmp/llm/README.md

 > This is still a work in progress.
 Features are subject to change and not all features are implemented yet.

-Manipulate any large language model from the command line.
+Manipulate any language model from the command line.

 Learn more in [docs](docs/).